derailed/gameofthrones/got-svc/README.md

 # GoT Svc

-Sample Phoenix service to demonstrate the use of presence and channels.
+Sample Game of Thrones Phoenix service to demonstrate the use of presence and channels.